 If dyslexia goes undiagnosed, a child can not only fall behind in reading but also in development of advanced language and vocabulary skills.
 That, in turn, can cause her to think of herself as “stupid” or “slow” — which means it’s important to pursue a diagnosis as soon as you see warning signs.
 Once the condition is properly diagnosed, you can set up helpful school accommodations such as phonics training that put language skills back on track and thus rebuild self-esteem.

-This dyslexia self-test is designed to determine whether your child shows symptoms similar to those of dyslexia.
+This free dyslexia self-test is designed to determine whether your child shows symptoms similar to those of dyslexia.
 If the results give you further concern about the possibility of dyslexia, see an educational professional.
 An accurate diagnosis can only be made through clinical evaluation.
 This self-test is for personal use only.

 Can’t see the self-test questions above?
 Click here to open this test in a new window.